-Execution of the principal production stages of a short personal film in any style of animation, e.g. drawn, puppet or computer, that can be used as a demo reel in a professional portfolio.
-Creation of character and effects animation, models for sets and props, and, if needed, synchronized musical cues.
+Development of the initial concept stages of a short personal film in any style of animation, e.g. drawn, puppet or computer, that can be used as a demo reel in a professional portfolio.
+Creation of storyboards, set designs, character models, voice tracks, and animatics.